The Fifth Taste

 How to make umami in food

-- Use amino acid and nucleotide rich ingredients – One way to increase the taste of umami is to add ingredients rich in compounds that our mouths interpret as umami.
-Alanine, aspartic acid, glutamic acid, and proline are just a few examples and can be found in a wide variety of plants, meat, and seafood.
-Nucleotides such as IMP and GMP have a synergistic effect with amino acids boosting the taste of umami beyond what either one alone would produce.
+- Use amino acid and nucleotide rich ingredients - One way to increase the flavor in recipes is to add ingredients rich in compounds that our mouths interpret as umami.
+Alanine, aspartic acid, glutamic acid, and proline are just a few examples and can be found in a wide variety of plants, meat, aged cheeses, and seafood.
+Nucleotides such as IMP and GMP have a synergistic effect with amino acids boosting the sensation of umami beyond what either one alone would produce.
 IMP is found in meat and seafood, while dried mushrooms are a rich source of GMP.
+Try this out for yourself by making a batch of my Umami Seasoning Salt.

 - Cooking – The act of heating food to cook it, results in the degradation of protein into their constituent amino acids.
 This alone can increase the taste of umami in food, but as the temperature rises, you get a form of non-enzymatic browning called the Maillard reaction.
 Whether it’s the browned crust on bread or sautéed onions, the Maillard reaction is a chemical reaction between amino acids and reducing sugars that creates new flavor compounds as well as umami.